MohsenAbrishami/stethoscope/README.md

 In this file, You can configure the following:

 - Resources that should be monitored.
-We can monitor the CPU, memory, hard disk, network connection, and web server status.
+We can monitor the CPU, memory, Storage, network connection, and web server status.

 - Web server that is installed on your server.
 We support Nginx and apache.

 - Storage driver and path to saving log files.

 - Resources Thresholds.
-Include maximum CPU and memory usage and minimum hard disk space.
+Include maximum CPU and memory usage and minimum Storage space.

 - Custom network URL for network connection monitor.